MOHANAPRIYANP16/Parity-Checker-FSM/README.md

  Mohanapriyan P, Bannari Amman Institute Of Technology ( [linkedin](https://www.linkedin.com/in/mohanapriyan-p-b94962325/) )

  Naveenraj S, Bannari Amman Institute Of Technology ( [linkedin](https://www.linkedin.com/in/naveenraj07/) )

+ ## Notes
+ This project marks our first experience in VLSI design, where we implemented a Parity Checker using FSM.
+We faced several challenges in coding, debugging, and understanding state transitions.
+These challenges strengthened our knowledge of FSM types and their practical implementation.
+The project enhanced both our technical skills and problem-solving abilities.
+We sincerely thank our staff [Mr. Elango Sekar](https://www.linkedin.com/in/elango-sekar-8973b958/) for his constant support and encouragement.